How long is each session? Sessions are a full 60 minutes.

 Although I am not contracted with any other insurance plans, some insurances will agree to do a "single case agreement" with me, since I do have a specialization in play therapy and young children.
 You can contact your insurance plan to make this request.

 Paying out of pocket, rather than going through your insurance company, allows me to work with your child without having to diagnosis him/her.
 Your information does not go to a third party insurance company.

 Many families also choose to pay through their company's health spending account.
 That way the services are tax-free, and you do not need a diagnosis to get reimbursement.

 What if I still don't know?
 It is important that you find a therapist that is a good fit for your child and family.
-Therefore, I offer a free 30 minute phone consultation as well as a complementary 30 minute in-person "meet and greet".
+Therefore, I offer a free 30 minute phone consultation.
 If you would like to schedule either, please contact me at (619) 218-5002 or through the contact form below.